Knowledge base

 Migrating to CDN77 Object Storage

-Migrating Data From S3-Compatible Storage Provider Using Rclone
+Migrating Data from S3-Compatible Storage Provider Using Rclone

 Rclone is a versatile command-line tool that allows you to copy data between different cloud storage providers, including S3-compatible ones.
 In this guide, we'll walk through the process of using Rclone to migrate data from a S3-compatible Storage provider.